Understanding Provident Fund Contributions and Salary Slip Provision

 fc.vadodara@nidrahotels.com

-Untill and unless you get the registration of PF you cannot deduct the PF from the employee.
-With regards to the phrase in offer letter/appointment letter that can be done which means whenever the PF gets applicable the same will be deducted from the salary.
+Until you have the PF registration, you cannot deduct PF from the employee's salary.
+Regarding the phrase in the offer letter/appointment letter, that can be included, indicating that when PF becomes applicable, the deduction will be made from the salary.

 hrvidya